nextstrain/nextclade/docs/dev/developer-guide.md

 This will tell Nextclade to use the local dataset server instead of the default one.

 See Nextclade CLI user documentation for more details about available command ine arguments.
-You can type type `nextclade --help` for help screen.
+You can type `nextclade --help` for help screen.
 Each subcommand has it's own help screen, e.g `nextclade dataset get --help`.

 ### Temporarily use custom dataset server with Nextclade Web